We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 What time did Randle and his eleven-man team make it back to their hotel rooms to snatch a few hour’s sleep?
 Was it 4.00 Am – later still?
 But he was good at this kind of thing – after all, he’d had plenty of practice over the long years of privation and civil disobedience at Browns Lane throughout the previous decade.

-Marking the beginning a series of unveilings which would take place over the next month in London, Browns Lane, Birmingham’s NEC and the Highlands of Scotland, this would be the most prestigious, and for Randle, personally satisfying.
-14 years after its creative inception, following an unprecedented degree of political upheaval, attrition and over 5 million proving miles in every imaginable terrain, Jaguar’s first all-new saloon in almost two generations was being presented.
+Marking the beginning a series of unveilings which would take place over the next month in London, Browns Lane, Birmingham’s NEC and the Highlands of Scotland, this particular reveal would be the most prestigious, and for Randle, personally satisfying.
+14 years after its creative inception, following an unprecedented degree of upheaval, attrition, downright skulduggery, not to mention over 5 million proving miles in every imaginable terrain, Jaguar’s first and breathlessly anticipated all-new saloon in almost two generations was being presented.

 Billed as the Jag without tears, a high-tech culmination of an unprecedented level of proving in some of the world’s most hostile environments, XJ40 would represent a new beginning for the marque.
-Throughout the strife-ridden 1970s, XJ40 had became Jaguar’s talisman, the one hope a demoralised corps could cling to when there appeared to be no future.
+Throughout the strife-ridden 1970s, it had became Jaguar’s talisman, the one hope a demoralised and debilitated corps could cling to when there appeared to be no future.

 The first truly modern Jaguar, the model would be critically acclaimed upon release, but its reputation would become indelibly tarnished by early build-related issues.
 Despite being the best-selling XJ series of all, XJ40 today remains something of an outlier within the official Jaguar narrative, only latterly being appreciated for its finer qualities and for its status as arguably the most ambitious and technically pure Jaguar of all.